 There's much more there than you might expect.

 A character sheet for the series is in preparation.
 Main and recurring characters here are the meddlesome Charles, Duke of Taunton; his Grande Dame sister-in-law Lady Crispin; his niece Hetty and nephews Rupe and Jamie; the Anglo-Catholic Rector and young widower, Father nowadays Canon Noel Paddick SSC; Noel's curates Fr Paul Campion and Fr Gilbert Bohun; his RC colleague Mgr Tim Folan; Sher Mirza, Deputy Headmaster of the Beechbourne Free School; Sher's uncle the Nawab of Hubli and Sher's parents Alam and Emily Mirza; Mr Viney, the ducal butler, and all the rest of the Wolfdown House staff; Irish-born retired England cricketer Brian "The Breener" Maguire and his Welsh wife the Hon.
-Gwen, who runs the Woolbury Stud; foodie star and local councillor Teddy Gates, "The Hipsta Chef," and his husband Edmond Huskisson now a JP, a retired Premier League footballer turned LGBTQ+ activist; Fr Paddick's mum and dad and his former in-laws the Stamfords; archaeologists Professor the Baroness Lacy and Professor Dennis Farnaby; local GP Emily Witchard and her new medical partner Dr Lee; Police Sergeant Alice Fay; the Towers at the Home Farm; and in fact Loads and Loads of Characters.
+Gwen, who runs the Woolbury Stud; foodie star and local councillor Teddy Gates, "The Hipsta Chef," and his husband Edmond Huskisson now a JP, a retired Premier League footballer turned LGBTQ+ activist; Fr Paddick's mum and dad and his former in-laws the Stamfords; archaeologists Professor the Baroness Lacy and Professor Dennis Farnaby; local GP Emily Witchard and her new medical partner Dr Lee; Police Sergeant Alice Fay; the Towers at the Home Farm; and in fact numerous characters.

 The tropes common to the series are being listed on that page.
 Additionally, The Day Thou Gavest provides especially notable or specific examples of: